theappbusiness/TABTestKit/README.md

 See below for more in-depth discussion around steps and scenarios.

 ### UITestScreen
-- `trait`: This is a page element that can be defined once a page has inherited from `BasePage` which will allow you to call `.await()` on that page.
+- `trait`: This is a screen element that must be defined once a page has conformed to `UITestScreen` which will allow you to call `.await()` on that screen.
-- `await`: Uses the given `trait` element for a page and calls `waitForElementToAppear()` on it.
-Using a unique element to that page is the recommended selection for a trait.
+- `await`: Uses the given `trait` element for a screen and calls `waitForElementToAppear()` on it.
+Using a unique element to that screen is the recommended selection for a trait.
 - `waitForElementToAppear`: Takes an element and waits for a default (but overridable) amount of time and checks over that time period whether that element exists and is hittable.
 - `tapWhenElementAppears`: Runs  `waitForElementToAppear` and adds a `.tap()` call onto the element.
 - `waitForElementToDisappear`: Takes an element and waits a for a default (overridable) amount of time and checks over that time period whether that element doesn't exist and isn't hittable.